uvarc/rc-website/content/userinfo/hpc/software/debuggers.md

 [Open|SpeedShop](https://openspeedshop.org) is a profiler capable of operating in several different modes, for different "experiments."
 Unlike many profilers, it requires that only the `-g` flag be enabled.

-# Building on Rivanna
+# Building on the HPC system
-For general information about building your code on Rivanna, please see our [howto](/userinfo/howtos/rivanna/compiler-howto)
+For general information about building your code on the HPC system, please see our [howto](/userinfo/howtos/rivanna/compiler-howto)